-Obviously different softwares also have different operational profiles.
+Usually different softwares have different operational profiles.
 The operational profile of a software with similar functionality and the market research may be helpful in obtaining a rough estimate of the operational profile.
-However, it is difficult, if not impossible to know the exact value of the operational profile before the software is released to the market.
-It can be easily foreseen that different operational profile might have different optimal selection policy.
-It may happen that a selection policy is optimal for one operational profile while it performs quite badly for another operational profile.
+However, it is difficult, if not impossible, to know the exact value of the operational profile until the software is released to the market.
+It can be easily foreseen that different operational profile might lead to different optimal selection policy.
+A selection policy which is optimal for one operational profile may perform quite badly for another operational profile.
 In the case of unknown operational profile, a selection policy that performs robustly in the operational profile might be preferable.

-Next we give a numerical example to show whether the robust optimization is more favorable in the case that the exact value of $\mathbf{p}$ is unknown.
+Next we give a numerical example to show that it is necessary to take uncertainty of operational profile into account during the testing process.